MultiSafepay/prestashop-official/README.md

 ## About MultiSafepay

 MultiSafepay is a collecting payment service provider, which means we take care of electronic contracts, technical details, and payment collection for each payment method.
-You can start selling online today and manage all your transactions in one place.
+You can start selling online today, and manage all your transactions in one place.

 ## Supported payment methods